Tiny Life Consulting

 Turn the Power Off Before Cleaning

-I use a metal contact cleaner file to clean the recessed female terminals of the outlet.
+I use a metal contact cleaner file to clean the outlets recessed female terminals.
 Make sure the power is off before inserting anything into an outlet.

 Spray contact cleaner into the socket, then work the cleaner file in and out to loosen the corrosion.
-Spray contact cleaner in a second time to dislodge and remove the loosened corrosion.
+Spray contact cleaner in again to dislodge and remove the loosened corrosion, allowing it to rinse out.

 Add just a drop of dielectric grease to each terminal.